argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 |     will be gracious to the remnant of Joseph.

 God even displays his mercy in action.
 In chapter 7 God gives Amos two visions of judgment — fire and a plague of locusts.
 Both times Amos cries out and asks God for forgiveness.
 And both times, the Lord relents.
 Amos returns to the promise of mercy and salvation at the book’s conclusion.
 He prophesies about the coming day of judgment, the Day of the Lord.
-God says in 9:11 ““In that day I will raise up the booth of David that is fallen and repair its breaches, and raise up its ruins and rebuild it as in the days of old.”
+God says in 9:11 “In that day I will raise up the booth of David that is fallen and repair its breaches, and raise up its ruins and rebuild it as in the days of old.”
 This Day is a day of judgment, but this “Day” will also see the restoration of “David’s fallen tent,” (the division of the kingdom and the exile).
-Yahweh will remember His promises of old, and the people will again taste Yahweh’s covenant love.
+Yahweh _will_ remember His promises of old, and the people will again taste Yahweh’s covenant love.
 He continues in v14-15,

-| I will restore the fortunes of my people Israel,
+| "I will restore the fortunes of my people Israel,
 |     and they shall rebuild the ruined cities and inhabit them;
 | they shall plant vineyards and drink their wine,
 |     and they shall make gardens and eat their fruit.
 | I will plant them on their land,
 |     and they shall never again be uprooted
-|     out of the land that I have given them,”
+|     out of the land that I have given them,"
 | says the Lord your God.

 This is a picture of the new creation after God’s final judgment and Christ’s return, a return to the paradise God always intended for us to enjoy.